JuliaClimate/Notebooks/page/index.md

 \label{howto}

+The [Pluto](https://github.com/fonsp/Pluto.jl/wiki/🔎-Basic-Commands-in-Pluto) notebook server can be used directly from your familiar Julia environment.
+Alternatively, you should be able use the computer configuration that we provide on any platform (cloud, laptop, or cluster) as explained below.

-To start an interactive version of a notebook, on a local computer or in the cloud, start `Pluto.jl` and then :
+To start an interactive version of a notebook, you then launch `Pluto` and proceed as follows :

 - copy `notebook url` from webpage
 - paste `notebook url` into Pluto
-- `open` and wait for notebook to boot up
+- click `open` and wait for notebook to boot up
 - interact with the reactive notebook
+- shut down or restart notebooks as needed

 ~~~
 <br/>